DomJWise/ooRexxDebugger/README.md

     /NOCAPTURE - Send all program and trace output to the console window that launched the debugger /SHOWTRACE - Include trace output in the debugger console pane along with the program output

+The /MODE:x option, where x is one of the trace modes A,C,E,F,I,L,N,O or R, can be used to change the default trace mode applied to all code blocks in the main program or switch it off if only selected blocks need to be debugged.
+The debugger adds ::OPTIONS TRACE ?x to the end of the program to activate the selected mode.
+The default is A which corresponds to ::OPTIONS TRACE ?A.  Unless option R,A or I is used, any code block requiring single step or breakpoint will need to include a suitable TRACE clause e.g TRACE ?A at the start of the block.

 Specifying a program to debug
 -----------------------------